LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: duration(start::string, end::string)
 .. method:: duration(-year= ?, -week= ?, -day= ?, -hour= ?, -minute= ?, -second= ?)

-   Creates a :type:`duration` object.
-Accepts a duration string for "hours:minutes:seconds", an integer number of seconds, or a start and end date specified as either dates or strings that can be converted to dates.
+   Creates a duration object.
+Accepts a duration string for ``'hours:minutes:seconds'``, an integer number of seconds, or a start and end date specified as either dates or strings that can be converted to dates.
 Or by specifying one or more of the following keyword parameters to add the amount of time indicated by the name of the keyword parameter: ``-year``,